ikelaiah/free-pascal-cookbook/docs/docs/advanced/debugging.md

 Once you've done that, you will see two new profiles; `Debug` and `Release`.

+!!!
+Important

-Use the `Debug` profile if you need to detect heap memory leaks.
+    Use the `Debug` profile for debugging and detecting heap memory leaks.

     Use `Release` for production.

-## Debugger to use in Lazarus IDE
+### 1.2.
+Manual config

 ![Run-with-debugger](../../assets/run-app-with-debugger.png)